 The Society for functional near-infrared spectroscopy (SfNIRS) is a professional organization of basic and clinical scientists who seek to understand the functional properties of biological tissues, especially the brain, using optical methods.
 The aim of the Society is to promote the exchange of ideas, interdisciplinary collaboration, and education.

 The purpose of this website is to help strengthen the community by providing information about instruments, probes, analysis software, related meetings, publications, and more.

-NeuroImage has published a Special Issue on “Functional Near Infrared Spectroscopy (fNIRS)” featuring 57 review articles and original submissions highlighting recent developments.
+In 2014, NeuroImage published a Special Issue on “Functional Near Infrared Spectroscopy (fNIRS)” featuring 57 review articles and original submissions highlighting recent developments.
 You can browse the table of contents here.